ragulbalaji/HCI-Professional-Development-Portal/README.md

 - Launch app by March 2016
 - Hybrid app for both mobile platforms (Apple and Android) OR web app
 - Support uploading and downloading of files and photos (.doc, .ppt, .pdf, .jpeg)

+### Launching the app
+- Run these commands in the current directory.
+You will need nodejs and npm
+  - npm install
+  - node bin/www

 Content:
 1. About the Global Learning Alliance Summit